dc-js/dc.js/web/docs/api-latest.md

 This function is **not chainable** since it does not return a chart instance; however the d3 selection result is chainable from d3's perspective.

-#### .anchor([anchorChart/anchorSelector], [chartGroup])
+#### .anchor([anchorChart/anchorSelector/anchorNode], [chartGroup])
-Set the svg root to either be an existing chart's root or the first element returned from a d3 css string selector.
+Set the svg root to either be an existing chart's root or the result returned by d3's select method, which can operate on a css string selector or a DOM node.
 Optionally registers the chart within the chartGroup.
 This class is called internally on chart initialization, but be called again to relocate the chart.
 However, it will orphan any previously created SVG elements.

 #### .anchorName()
 Return the dom ID for chart's anchored location